 So, what’s the essence of this story?
 It underscores the importance of identifying a specific time of day, the right lighting, and the weather when you encounter a landscape that resonateswith you, especially during a particular season.
 Even seemingly trivial factors, such as the water level in the river, can play a role.

-This is why, to me, oil plain air paintings always feel alive and are really important to continue working – they preserve those initial impressions.
+This is why, to me, oil plein air paintings always feel alive and are really important to continue working – they preserve those initial impressions.

 And how I yearn to convey this beauty later on a larger canvas.